rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/10_lecture.md

 ---

 ### 1. Intruder
-- a most powerful tool in Burp Suite cuz attacks like fuzzing , Bruteforce , etc💪
+- a most powerful tool in Burp Suite cuz many attacks can be done via it like fuzzing , Bruteforce , etc
-- when to use Intruder
+- Q : when to use Intruder ✔️
-	- `Repeater` handles experimentation like u took a one request & modify it then  hit it to the server
+	- Ans : "Repeater" handles experimentation like u took a one request & modify it then  hit it to the server
 	- but to do repeatedly testing , let's say 1000 of requests or need to test tons of payloads <br>
-		then `repeater` is not good (cuz we can't test each requests one by one) , so we need to automate ✔️
+		then "repeater" is not good (cuz we can't test each requests one by one) , so we need to automate
-	- so `Intruder` will be used to automate the task of testing tons of payloads or requests ✔️
+	- so "Intruder" will be used to automate the task of testing tons of payloads or requests
-- use case + scenarios of intruder
+- usecase + scenarios of intruder ✔️
 	1) Enumerating identifies : u want to identify usernames , u have predictable session/password recovery tokens
-		<br>- u want to cycle them , want to guess simple/default password ✔️
+		<br>- u want to cycle them , want to guess simple/default password
-	2) Harvesting/take out useful data from user profiles ✔️ or other pages of interest via grepping our responses
+	2) Harvesting/take out useful data from user profiles or other pages of interest via grepping our responses
-	3) Fuzzing for vulnerabilities like SQL injection, XSS & file path traversal ✔️
+	3) Fuzzing for vulnerabilities like SQL injection, XSS & file path traversal
 	- all these used via intruder
-- to achieve these various use cases above , intruder has 4 different attack types `(v imp ⭐)`
+- to achieve these various use cases of it , intruder has 4 different attack types `v imp ⭐`
 	- Note : it's v imp to know cuz these 3 different attack types used according to a situation/need ✔️
 	1) `Sniper` :
 		- mostly used attack type
 		- used for only if u want one wordlist there ✔️
 		- Eg : in form , there is a username field & a password field , u know username already (let's username is Admin) <br>
 			& u want to know it's password & u're doing bruteForce attack , so in this case we'll use `sniper` <br>
-			cuz we'll want password via bruteForce ✔️
+			cuz we want only password via bruteForce - but if u want to know both (username & password) <br>
-		- but if u want to know both username & password then u'll use `Cluster Bomb` ✔️
+			then u'll use `Cluster Bomb` ✔️
+		- in sniper , cycles through our selected positions - means one payload put on 1st position <br>
+			then another one payload put on 2nd position & so on one by one <br>
+			but in "Battering Ram" , single payloads will be run on every positions (which are selected) ✔️
 	2) `Battering Ram` :
 		- it's same as `Sniper` , it uses only one set of payloads
-		- but in sniper , cycles through our selected positions - means payload put on 1st position <br>
-			then payload put on 2nd position & so on one by one ✔️
 		- in `Battering Ram` , puts ur every payload will be inside every selected position
     		<br>- means putting every payload in one go , means just one payload runs on every selected positions ✔️
-		- so it makes contact across a large surface with a single surface ✔️
+		- so it makes contact across a large surface with a single surface that's why called "Battering Ram" ✔️
     3) `Pitchfork` :
 		- if u want multiple payload sets but one per position selected (means u need one by one)
-		- Eg : u have a list of usernames in 1st column , list of passwords in 2nd column & u want to run one by one ✔️
+		- Eg : u have a list of (usernames in 1st column , passwords in 2nd column) <br>
+			& u want to run one by one row-wise (like username - then its password <br>
+			then same with 2nd row's username & password , so on) ✔️
-		- in it , the iteration/loop goes like both payload sets/put simultaneously , here 1 payload doesn't run simultaneously ✔️
+		- in it , the iteration/loop goes like both payload sets/put run simultaneously , here 1 payload doesn't run simultaneously ✔️
 	4) `Cluster Bomb`  :
 		- Eg : if u want to know both someone else username & password then u'll use `Cluster Bomb` ✔️
 		- used to use multiple payload sets (one per position selected) & iterate through <br>